AlibabaCloudDocs/sc/intl.en-US/Fully Managed Flink/Flink DataStream Developer Guide/Publish a job.md

 ---
-keyword: [publish, publish a job, DataStream, Table API]
+keyword: [publish, publish a job, DataStream, Table API, Python]
 ---

 # Publish a job

-This topic describes how to publish DataStream API jobs and Table API jobs to clusters for running in fully managed Flink.
+This topic describes how to publish DataStream API jobs, Table API jobs, and Python API jobs to clusters for running in fully managed Flink.

 ## Upload a JAR package

-Before you run a DataStream API job or a Table API job, perform the following steps to upload the required JAR package to the console of fully managed Flink.
+Before you run a DataStream API job, Table API job, or Python API job, perform the following steps to upload a JAR package, Python job file, or Python dependency in the console of fully managed Flink:

 1. Log on to the [Realtime Compute for Apache Flink console](https://realtime-compute.console.aliyun.com/regions/cn-shanghai).